tonyt321/esp32-captive-portal/README.md

 # OwieWatcher

+todo
+- use the u8g2 library better display support

 A simple ESP8266 based sketch to connect to an [owie](https://github.com/lolwheel/Owie) device and pull the battery info from the status webpage for output to an OLED display.
 The current code configuration outputs the Voltage, BMS SOC & OVERRIDEN SOC.

 ## Demo